mitric-lab/programming_theochem/src/01-fundamentals/02-signed_binary_integers/03-twos_complement.md

 In two's-complement, there is only one zero, represented as 00000000.
 Negating a number (whether negative or positive) is done by inverting all the bits and then adding one to that result.

-Addition of a pair of two's-complement integers is the same as addition of a pair of unsigned numbers.
+The addition of a pair of two's-complement integers is the same as the addition of a pair of unsigned numbers.
 The same is true for subtraction and even for the \(N\) lowest significant bits of a product (value of multiplication).
 For instance, a two's-complement addition of 127 and −128 gives the same